 Usually, a person with poor posture when they ride will also have poor posture on the ground (and vice versa).
 This may or may not be true for you, but try to imagine that you are a King or Queen when you're home, or wherever you are, and that is what you should feel like on the horse!
 Proud, confident, and strong!

 Exercises to Practice Correct Posture On the Ground:

-- Take dance classes, there are so many to choose from!
-Try tango, ballet, bellydance, salsa, or ballroom! (see video below)
+- Take dance classes.
+There are so many to choose from!
+Try tango, ballet, belly dance (see video below), salsa, or ballroom!

-Bellydance Video To Help With Your Posture:
+Belly Dance Video To Help With Your Posture:

-If you have any pain or discomfort in your back you should seek therapy to help correct the issue.
-I have been to many massage therapists, chiropractors, osteopathic doctors, and alternative physical therapists to keep my body in good working order to ride well.
-Regular exercise and stretching is very important to prevent yourself from being injured.
-Treat yourself like a dancer because you really are!
-To ride a horse is the ultimate form of dance, involving the body, mind, and spirit of both partners.
-Take the lead in your riding and in your own life!
+If you have any pain or discomfort in your back, neck, or shoulders, you should seek therapy to help correct the issue.
+I have been to many massage therapists, osteopathic doctors, and alternative physical therapists to keep my body in order so that I can ride to the best of my body's capability.